MBCProject/mbc-markdown/README.md

 # <a name="mbc"></a>Malware Behavior Catalog v2.3 #
 The Malware Behavior Catalog (MBC) is a catalog of malware objectives and behaviors, created to support malware analysis-oriented use cases, such as labeling, similarity analysis, and standardized reporting.
 Please see the [FAQ](./yfaq/README.md) page for answers to common questions, and read the [newsletters](./ynewsletters/README.md) for information on the most recent MBC updates and activity.

-Two open-source malware analysis tools map their output to MBC and ATT&CK:
+Open-source malware analysis tools map their output to MBC and ATT&CK:

 * [capa](https://github.com/fireeye/capa-rules) - see the [capa rule mapping distribution](./capa.md)
 * [CAPE](https://github.com/kevoreilly/community/tree/master/modules/signatures) - see the [CAPE signature mapping distribution](./cape.md)

+MBC supports other community efforts:

+* [CACAO](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cacao) - a [playbook](https://github.com/oasis-tcs/cacao/tree/master/Examples/CACAO-2.0) for the MBC corpus malware [Locky Bart](./xample-malware/locky-bart.md) shows how CACAO can reference MBC behaviors.
+* [Attack Flow](https://github.com/center-for-threat-informed-defense/attack-flow/tree/main/corpus) - flow diagrams for the MBC corpus malware [Shamoon](./xample-malware/shamoon.md) and [SearchAwesome](./xample-malware/searchawesome.md) illustrate how Attack Flow can reference MBC behaviors.

-Check out the MBC presentations:
+Check out MBC presentations:

 * [Standardized Reporting with the Malware Behavior Catalog](https://youtu.be/qZef-SoREdY), VB2020 localhost (October 2020)
 * [Malware Behavior Catalog](https://youtu.be/KY8Ty-0sdVU), BSides DC (October 2019)